There are three things I remember most about our trip to Siem Reap.

 Cambodia is inexpensive, even by Southeast Asian standards.
 It’s one of the cheapest countries we’ve visited.
 You can enjoy a meal at a fancy restaurant for USD 10.
 Ice cold draft beer can be had for just 50 cents a mug.

-You can pretty much live like a king there with a budget of USD 100 per day, less if you share a room with another traveler.
-This includes accommodations, food and drinks, some shopping, transportation, and your Angkor pass.
-It’s so economical that budget travelers can probably do well with as little as USD 50 per day.
+You can live like royalty there with a budget of USD 100 per day.
+This includes accommodations, food and drinks, shopping, transportation, and your Angkor pass.
+It’s so economical that couples can do well with as little as USD 50 each per day.
+If you’re a solo budget traveler staying in a hostel, then you can probably get by with around USD 30 a day.

 Conveniently, USD is the de facto currency in Cambodia.
 It’s accepted everywhere.
 The only time you’ll ever see Cambodian Riel is when it’s given to you as small change from USD transactions.